vsrinivas/fuchsia/development/languages/dart/style.md

 ```

-### DO import all files within a package using relative paths
+### DO import all files within a package using relative paths.

 Mixing and matching relative and absolute paths within a single package
 causes Dart to act as if there were two separate imports of identical files,